ethereum/ethereum-org-website/job_posting_opslead.md

 - Familiarity with open-source processes and platforms, specifically Github
 - Familiarity or experience with Agile or similar development methodologies
 - Direct experience or expertise of the Ethereum ecosystem a bonus

+**Interested?** Send us an email at website@ethereum.org with:
+- A resume or CV
+- A concise description of why you want this job (500 words max)
+- One suggestion on how to improve ethereum.org